Using Erd\H{o}s's methods to study Yorke's problems

 \begin{itemize} \item The diamond graph, that is, the complete graph $K_4$ minus one edge (see the illustration in Figure \ref{fig7}). \item A cycle of four or more vertices as an induced subgraph, which is formed from a subset of the vertices of the graph and all of the edges from the original graph, connecting pairs of vertices in the said subset. \end{itemize}

-It is easy to see any tree satisfies the condition above - yet it is also easy to see that it allows for a more general structure.
-As with trees, the numbers of connected block graphs on $1, 2, \dots$ nodes are known and are given in \cite{PL}:
+It is easy to see any tree satisfies the condition above - yet it allows a much more general structure.
+As with trees, the numbers of connected block graphs on $1, 2, \dots$ nodes are known, and are given in \cite{PL}:

 \begin{proposition} Let $(n_2, n_3, \dots)$ be a sequence of non-negative integers and $n = \sum\limits_{i \geq 2} n_i(i-1) + 1$.
 Then the number $Hu(n_2, n_3, \dots)$ of block graphs on $n$ vertices having $n_i$ blocks of size i for each $i$, is given by